thoth-tech/documentation/docs/OnTrack/Numbas/ProjectSignOffTemplate.md

+# Project Sign off document

-Project Name: <<Project Name Goes Here>>
+**Project Name**: //Project Name Goes Here
-Delivery Lead: <<Delivery Lead for your project>> Student Name:<<Student Name>>
-Student ID: << Student ID>>
-Client: <<Client Name >>
-Scope
+**Delivery Lead**: //Delivery Lead for your project **Student Name**: //Student Name
+**Student ID**: //Student ID
+**Client**: //Client Name

+**Scope**.
-<<Add a quick summary of the purpose of this project and the scope of the project>>
+//Add a quick summary of the purpose of this project and the scope of the project

-Outcomes
+**Outcomes**.
-<<Add here what you will achieve by the end of the project>>
+//Add here what you will achieve by the end of the project

-Delivery
+**Delivery**.
-<<Add here how you will achieve the project and any planning or research you have done, include screenshots where needed>>
+//Add here how you will achieve the project and any planning or research you have done, include screenshots where needed
-<< Also include Delivery times for stages of the project>>
+//Also include Delivery times for stages of the project

-Sign Off:
+**Sign Off**.
 Delivery Lead Signature:
 Team Member Signature:
 Client Signature: